everthis/pacify-poetic-soul-searches/README.md

 ```
 It takes very little to govern good people.
 Very little.
-And bad people cant be governed at all.
+And bad people can't be governed at all.
 Or if they could I never heard of it.
 ```